-If you’re looking to start, build or grow your business, you may be looking at a business line of credit or a business loan.
-Each loan serves a unique purpose.
+If you’re looking to build or grow your business, you may be looking at opening a business line of credit or a business loan.
+Each product serves a unique purpose.
 Understanding the differences can help you make the best decision for you and your business.

-A business loan is a one time loan that provides funding for a specific business need.
-They’re best used as longer-term loans – this could be anywhere from two to six years.
-While they tend to have higher interest rates than business lines of credit, they usually have fixed rates, giving you consistent monthly payments – a luxury any small business owner can appreciate.
+A business loan is a one-time loan that provides funding for a specific business need.
+They’re best used as longer-term loans—this could be anywhere from 2 to 6 years.
+While business loans tend to have higher interest rates than business lines of credit, they usually have fixed rates, giving you consistent monthly payments—a luxury any small business owner can appreciate.

-A business line of credit is a loan that can be used more than once and for a variety of needs such as payroll, receivables or marketing efforts.
-These loans tend to be shorter-term loans with lower interest rates but the rates tend be variable, so payment amounts can fluctuate.
+A business line of credit is a loan that can be used more than once and for a variety of needs, such as payroll, receivables or marketing efforts.
+These loans tend to be shorter-term loans with lower interest rates.
+However, the rates tend be variable, so payment amounts can fluctuate.

 You’re done making payments as soon as you pay down the debt and until the next time you decide to take out money.
 The cool part about a line of credit?
 You can continue to do this at your leisure as long as you responsibly manage your payments and you don’t exceed your credit limit.

 A line of credit is a great resource if you’re looking to have access to cash fast.
 Expecting an upcoming seasonal rush?
-Plan ahead by using a line of credit to stock up on extra inventory.
-The additional inventory could allow you to be more successful.
-Or maybe you’re having temporary cash flow slowdowns, in which case a line of credit could help cover expenses such as paying your employees
+Plan ahead by using a line of credit to stock up on extra inventory, which could allow you to be more successful.
+Or, maybe you’re having temporary cash flow slowdowns, in which case a line of credit could help cover expenses like paying your employees.

-Talk with your financial institution about the options available to you.
-There are benefits to both – it’s all about what’s right for you and your growing business.
+Talk with a financial institution like Navy Federal Credit Union about the loan options available to you.
+There are benefits to both—it’s all about discovering what’s right for you and your growing business.